 "I've always felt more comfortable on this surface.
 Not just this year, but even when I was 14, 15, 16," Clijsters said in an interview the week before the U.S. Open began.
 "Everything comes easier."

-Clijsters broke twice to take the first set, and she did it by letting Zvonareva cause her own problems.
+Clijsters broke twice to take the first set, and often let Zvonareva cause her own problems.
 Clijsters needed only four winners in that set, because Zvonareva made 13 unforced errors, including dumping a backhand into the net on the last point.

 After that mistake, Zvonareva told a ballkid to get out of the way, so she could take a practice swing on her backhand side.